Rajya Lakshmi Devi: Kot massacre

 Gagan Singh Bhandari, a favorite of Queen Rajya Lakshmi and whom the queen had hoped to use to elevate her son as the king, was found dead.
 The queen gave orders for the entire administrative establishment of the country to be brought immediately at the courtyard of the palace armoury.
-Then the queen ordered for whom she suspected to have been the murderer of Gagan Singh to be executed.
+Then the queen ordered the man she suspected to be the murderer of Gagan Singh to be executed.
 After a chaotic situation broke out, Jung Bahadur used the situation for his own advantage and eliminated many nobles.

 Aftermath of the Kot massacre

 Following the Kot massacre, Jung Bahadur Kunwar declared himself the prime minister.
 Queen Rajya Lakshmi- who had always trusted Jung- was begun to be shown disrespect and even the king was insulted.
 Enraged and insecure, the queen plotted to have Jung killed, but the plot was soon revealed.
 Jung Bahadur thought that the queen might be a threat to him.
 He accused the queen of actually plotting to kill the then Crown Prince Surendra and his younger brother, Prince Upendra so that her own son, Prince Ranendra, could become the next king.
 Jung had royal pandits read out the accusation.
 Ultimately, the queen and her two sons were exiled to India.
 King Rajendra accompanied them, and later tried to overthrow Jung Bahadur, but the king was defeated, kept under house arrest, and Prince Surendra was made the new king in 1847.
 The former king Rajendra continued to live in house arrest until his death in 1881.